 Be a part of the ministry and youth leadership!
 Here are the three ways students can join:

 - By election to the role of SBT student leader

 - By application and interview to the role of CMT student leader

 - By selection/appointment as a Faith Family Leader

 The Campus Ministry Team (CMT) is an essential part of the Salesian community as this team helps communicate and spread our Salesian charism.

-CMT members express, through their faith-based emphasis on service our Salesian committment to serve youth and those in need.
-CMT students are the heart of many of our school's community-focused activities.
-Such events include community toy-drives, fundraisers for international relief causes, and local carnivals and events for children in the community.
+CMT members express, through their faith-based emphasis on service our Salesian commitment to serve youth and those in need.
+Students in CMT are at the heart of many of our school's community-focused activities.
+Such events include community toy-drives, fundraisers for international relief causes, local carnivals and events for children in the community.